Explore your quest on an adventure of a lifetime.

 Mount Kailash, Tibet.

-A 14 day pilgrimage overland from Katmandu, Nepal into the heart of Tibet, tracing the ancient path to Lake Manasarovar where the waters mirror the heavens, and Mount Kailash - walking the Kora in devotion, reflection and awe, retracing the footsteps of seekers across time.
+A 15 day pilgrimage overland from Katmandu, Nepal into the heart of Tibet, tracing the ancient path to Lake Manasarovar where the waters mirror the heavens, and Mount Kailash - walking the Kora during the Fall Equinox when the energies are balanced: in devotion, reflection and awe, retracing the footsteps of seekers across time, as the waxing moon grows brighter, lighting the way.

 country: